 What risks does cardiac catheterization involve?

-Cardiac catheterization is classified as a minimally invasive procedure, because no larger incisions are needed to reach the heart.
-It’s considered to be a safe examination method: only about 1 out of 100 examinations results in complications.
-But it still involves the heart, and if complications arise, they may be serious.
+Cardiac catheterization is classified as a minimal-invasive procedure, because no larger incisions are needed to reach the heart.
+It is considered to be a safe examination method: only about 1 out of 100 examinations results in complications.
+But if complications do occur, they can be severe – after all, it is a heart procedure.
 Because of this, your doctor must talk to you about the risks, possible consequences and alternative methods for examining your heart one day or more in advance of the procedure, unless it’s an emergency.
 You then sign a patient consent form once you’ve been informed of the risks.

 The risks include: